-Hearing: A formal proceeding at which presentations are made by or on behalf of the complainant (charging party) and the accused student or group to the hearing officer or University Hearing Board.
-The hearing officer(s) will determine the accused student's responsibility for the violation.
+Hearing: A formal proceeding at which presentations are made by or on behalf of the Complainant and the Respondent or group to the hearing officer or University Hearing Board.
+The Hearing Officer(s) will determine the Respondent's responsibility for the violation.
 As further explained below, not all cases will warrant the convening of a University Hearing Board.